modular-magician/terraform-provider-google-beta/website/docs/r/biglake_iceberg_catalog.html.markdown

 * `biglake_service_account` -
   Output only.
 The service account used for credential vending.
 It might be empty if credential vending was never enabled for the catalog.

-* `default_location` -
-  Output only.
-The default storage location for the catalog, e.g., `gs://my-bucket`.

 * `storage_regions` -
   Output only.
 The GCP region(s) where the physical metadata for the tables is stored, e.g. `us-central1`, `nam4` or `us`.
 This will contain one value for all locations, except for the catalogs that are configured to use custom dual region buckets.